 Search engine optimisation (SEO) is a fundamental pillar in digital marketing, and the foundation of SEO is your business’ website.
 Without a website, even the best content in the world will not have a platform to be showcased.
 SEO web development is a specific discipline in web designing and building and requires experience in both web developing and SEO.

 In a jargon-filled definition, web development can be explained as the work involved in developing a website for the Internet or an intranet.
 Web development can range from developing a simple single static page of plain text to complex web-based internet applications, electronic businesses, and social network services.

-SEO is the process of optimizing a website so that it will rank high in search engines.
-The site is optimized in many different areas.
+SEO is the process of optimising a website so that it will rank high in search engines.
+The site is optimised in many different areas.
 But, the website is the starting point.

 Website developers are not always quite as savvy as SEO practitioners when it comes to creating websites that rank well.
 This simply because the skill sets are different.
 But developers who learn SEO and can integrate SEO techniques into their web design are valuable assets to any business.